 At the beginning of a quarter, to accommodate students waiting for space to register for a course, instructors may initiate a withdrawal for nonattendance.
 A student who fails to attend at least 50% of a face-to-face class or fails to log in for at least 50% of online class activity during the first week of the quarter may be administratively withdrawn from the course by the instructor notifying the Student Services Office.
-However, students should not count on instructors dropping them for non-attendance: students who are not attending are responsible for dropping themselves.
+However, students should not count on instructors dropping them for nonattendance: students who are not attending are responsible for dropping themselves.

-Students who plan to remain enrolled but have attendance difficulties during the first week of the quarter should contact their instructors immediately to avoid being dropped for non-attendance.
+Students who plan to remain enrolled but have attendance difficulties during the first week of the quarter should contact their instructors immediately to avoid being dropped for nonattendance.

-At the end of a quarter, an instructor may, at the instructor's option, assign a V grade to a student who stopped attending or failed to attend class.
+At the end of a quarter, the instructor has the option to assign a V grade to a student who stopped attending or failed to attend class.
 When a V grade is issued, no grade points are calculated, the grade is not computed in the student's GPA, and no credits are earned.
 Again, students must not assume the instructor will assign a V grade.
 Students are responsible for dropping themselves.